open-toast/gummy-bears/README.md

 This project also provides _experimental_ sets of signatures for APIs available via [core library desugaring](https://developer.android.com/studio/write/java8-support), including `java.time`, `ConcurrentHashMap`, etc. The artifacts are tagged with the `coreLib` classifier and are available for Android 4.4-8.1 (API 19-27).

-Two flavors of core library desugaring signatures are provided: v1, which requires `desugar_jdk_libs:1.2.3` or above and is published under the `coreLib` classifier, and v2, which requires `desugar_jdk_libs:2.0.4` or above and is published under the `coreLib2` classifier.
+Two versions of core library desugaring signatures are provided: v1, which requires `desugar_jdk_libs:1.2.3` or above and is published under the `coreLib` classifier, and v2, which requires `desugar_jdk_libs:2.0.4` and is published under the `coreLib2` classifier.
+Note that `desugar_jdk_libs` version `2` comes in three flavors: minimal, nio, and full.
+Currently, only the full flavor is supported.

 Using signatures with core library desugaring to validate a library effectively implies that all Android projects consuming the library must have core library desugaring enabled at build time and bring in the appropriate version of `desugar_jdk_libs`.